 The West is Unlikely to Slap Meaningful Economic Sanctions on Russia

-Russia is one of the world’s biggest oil producing countries and the world’s second largest oil exporter.
+Russia is one of the world’s biggest oil-producing countries and the world’s second-largest oil exporter.
 It supplies most of its oil and gas to the European Union.
 The only way to affect the Russian economy and deter Putin would be to target Russia’s energy sector.
-The European Union would have to refuse to purchase Russian natural gas, which presently they are not be able to do.
+The European Union would have to refuse to purchase Russian natural gas, which presently they are not able to do.
 In 2013, Russia’s earnings from oil and natural gas exports amounted to $229 billion.